AntiRain114/Lightkeeper/README.md

 These augmentations were implemented using TensorFlow's image processing capabilities and applied during the training process to introduce variability.

-### 4.4.Dataset Partitioning:

-The complete dataset was strategically divided to support model development and evaluation:

-- Training Set: 70% of the data, used for model training.
-- Validation Set: 15% of the data, used for hyperparameter tuning and early stopping.
-- Test Set: 15% of the data, reserved for final model evaluation.

-A stratified sampling approach was employed to ensure class balance across all partitions.

 ## 5.Model